exivity/actions/README.md

 ### `filter`

 **Optional**
-If provided, only trigger acceptance tests if files which match this input (glob patterns allowed) are modified.
+If provided, only trigger acceptance tests if files which match this input are modified.
+Glob patterns allowed.
+Multiple entries separated by newline.
 If provided, and changed files do not match, writes a successful status to the commit.

 ## Example usage